 Proline-Rich Polypeptides are not species specific.
 PRPs from bovine work on all mammals, including humans, dogs and cats.
 As PRPs are produced by all mammals and is an entirely natural product, it is generally thought to be safe for all ages.
 However, lactose is usually associated with PRPs and therefore those with milk intolerance may need to proceed with caution.
 The addition of lactase, the milk sugar digesting enzyme, may ameliorate lactose intolerance.

 Also, delicate immune system changes occur following conception and during pregnancy.
 Specifically, there is a shift to TH2 dominance to inhibit the mother's immune system from over responding to the different DNA of the new life now inside her.
-Although there are no known reports of colostrum's interference with full and normal gestation, until further investigation assures safety, Center for Nutritional Research and Sovereign Laboratories suggest pregnant women and women hoping to conceive should avoid PRP-rich colostrum products unless suggested by their doctor.
+Although there are no known reports of colostrum's interference with full and normal gestation, until further investigation assures safety, Center for Nutritional Research and Sovereign Health Initiative suggest pregnant women and women hoping to conceive should avoid PRP-rich colostrum products unless suggested by their doctor.

 PDF article with scientific references available HERE.